SuaveIV/FamilyBot/readme.md

 ## Configuration

-The bot uses two separate configuration files for its different components.

 ### Main Bot Configuration (`config.yml`)

 The main bot uses `config.yml` for its settings.
 First, fill in the required data in the `config-template.yml` file located in your **project's root directory** (`FamilyBot/`) and then **rename it to `config.yml`**.